- Suzy Menkes

 Felipe Oliveira Baptista is Creative Director of Lacoste.

 Born in Uruguay, Gabriela Hearst grew up on her family’s ranch surrounded by horses, cattle, and sheep.
 Gabriela attended the British School in Montevideo and studied Communications at the O.R.T.
 University of Uruguay.

 After more than a decade spent in design in New York, Gabriela honoured her family’s heritage through the launch of her eponymous label in Fall 2015, as well as taking over the operations of her father’s ranch in Uruguay.

-Gabriela wanted to create a brand that reflects a slower pace and process: where things are made with care and detail, where tradition is more important than trend, where there is a purpose to every piece.
+Gabriela wanted to create a brand that reflects a slower pace and process: where things are made with care and detail, where tradition is more important than trend, and where there is a purpose to every piece.